Daniel Jones Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 Season Stats

-- He has tacked on 268 rushing yards on 53 carries with two touchdowns, averaging 26.8 yards per game.
+- He also has 268 rushing yards on 53 carries with two touchdowns, averaging 26.8 yards per game.

-- The Giants have run 60.7% passing plays and 39.3% rushing plays this season.
-They rank 26th in the NFL in scoring.
+- The Giants have thrown the ball in 60.7% of their plays from scrimmage this year while staying on the ground 39.3% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

-- Jones has thrown 37 passes in the red zone this season, 45.1% of his team's red zone plays.
+- Jones has attempted 37 of his 331 passes in the red zone, accounting for 45.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Eagles.